Authorities search for possible arsonist after 4 consecutive fires in the Inland Empire

 Get Los Angeles's latest local news on crime, entertainment, weather, schools, COVID, cost of living and more.
 Here's your go-to source for today's LA news.

-At around 10 p.m., someone lit the dumpster fire that destroyed Dr. Patel's sign.
+At around 10 p.m., someone lit the trash bin fire that destroyed Dr. Patel's sign.

 "When you have four fires within a five hour period within a block and a half radius that's obviously suspicious,” Jeff Kraus, a city spokesperson, said.

-He says city leaders are working very closely with police and fire investigators to try and identify the arsonist or arsonists.
+He said city leaders are working very closely with police and fire investigators to try and identify the arsonist or arsonists.

 “We hope that we can identify the individual or individuals who are responsible so that there aren't additional fires started before they look at a place that has people living at it,” Kraus said.